-If you’ve at least started writing a book—whether you’ve done just a few chapters or you’ve finished a first draft of a complete manuscript or you’ve been working on it for years—an overall critique can help you get your writing, and your manuscript, to the next level of quality.
+If you’ve at least started writing a book—whether you’ve done just a few chapters or you’ve finished a first draft of a complete manuscript or you’ve been working on it for years—an overall critique can help you get your writing to the next level of quality.

 If you’ve already had your chapters/manuscript critiqued, you may benefit from a second (or third) critique.
 Every editor will have something different to offer, and each opinion is equally valuable.
 Just like every reader has his or her own likes and dislikes, various editors will provide a unique perspective.

-If you haven’t been able to find a critique group or partner, you do need a freelance editor, to catch errors and polish your manuscript.
-No one can see his or her own mistakes near as easily as a fresh pair of eyes.
+If you haven’t been able to find a critique group or partner, you do need a freelance editor to catch errors and polish your manuscript.
+None of us can see our own mistakes near as easily as a fresh pair of eyes.
 Though you may get some good suggestions from friends or family, they probably don’t know writing techniques, so their advice will not be deep enough.
-Their suggestions may even be wrong if they don’t understand the rules for the type of writing you’re doing..
+Their suggestions may even be wrong if they don’t understand the rules for the type of writing you’re doing.

 If your manuscript has already been reviewed by a critique group or critique partner, this is a great time to start working with a freelance editor who can catch things your critique partner(s) didn’t.
 And a good editor will know the industry-standard rules of punctuation, usage, grammar, and spelling that your critique partner(s) may not be sure of.